natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202AV.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The armour is capable of defeating M735 and most early HEATFS rounds when hitting the composite armour arrays, but the lower plate is very weak due to the layout of the composite armour.
 There is a fuel tank sandwiched between the composite armour which will usually lead to a fuel fire or even fuel detonation when hit.
 It is recommended to play hull down if you don't have FPE as the hull protection is very unreliable.
 The turret cheeks are near-invulnerable to all but the strongest rounds.
-However as with all MBTs, the area around the gun mantlet is quite weak.
+However as with all MBTs, the gun mantlet is quite weak, resulting in a rather large weak spot when playing hull-down.

 '''Armour type:'''<!-- The types of armour present on the vehicle and their general locations -->
 <!-- Example: * Rolled homogeneous armour (Front, Side, Rear, Hull roof)